Dear friends of the STOLPERSTEINE,

 Gunter Demnig is on the road over 300 days a year and we try to organize his routes as logically as possible, which means that if he has already been in a particular region or country, it might be at least a year before he is able to return.

-At the moment, there is a waiting period of at least nine months - sometimes more.
+At the moment, there is a waiting period of between nine months and a year - sometimes much more, sometimes less.
 In countries such as Poland or France, it is not always easy to obtain permission and therefore the wait can be much longer.
-The earlier we receive your requests, the earlier an appointment will be given.
+The earlier we receive your requests, the earlier an appointment will be given (if there is permission).

-Please do not ask for an appointment for STOLPERSTEINE to be placed in Germany unless you already have permission from the local authorities and until you have carried out all the necessary research for the inscriptions.
+Please do not ask us for an appointment for STOLPERSTEINE to be placed unless there is already permission from the local authorities and until you have carried out all the necessary research for the inscriptions.

 We try to announce Gunter Demnig’s timetable six months in advance.
 Once times and dates have been fixed, they remain subject to change.
 This might be because of last-minute cancellations or for reasons pertaining to weather, illness or production.
 Sometimes, Gunter’s tours have to be re-arranged entirely.
 Although we do our best to meet all requests, we reserve the right to postpone or cancel the installation of STOLPERSTEINE in case of emergency.

-Please be aware that Gunter places STOLPERSTEINE on all days of the week regardless of public or religious holidays - he suggests that people organize unveiling ceremonies on later dates if the laying of a STOLPERSTEINE clashes with a religious holiday.
+Please be aware that Gunter places STOLPERSTEINE on all days of the week, including Sundays, regardless of public or religious holidays – he suggests that people organize unveiling ceremonies on later dates without him if the installation of a STOLPERSTEINE clashes with a holiday.

-Gunter Demnig always places the first STOLPERSTEINE in a new village, town or city.
-However, once STOLPERSTEINE have been placed in a given village, town or city, it is sometimes possible to organize installations without him.
-These are called Gemeinschaftsverlegungen (community installations).
+Gunter Demnig always used to place the first STOLPERSTEINE in a new village, town or city.
+With the pandemic and growing demand, this has become more difficult but he still tries to do this.
+However, he might not travel to a remote village to place just one STOLPERSTEIN as he would do in the past.
+Once STOLPERSTEINE have been placed in a given village, town or city, it is sometimes possible to organize installations without him.
+These are called Gemeinschaftsverlegungen (community installations or CIs).

-Gunter Demnig tries to place as many STOLPERSTEINE as possible himself - he ALWAYS places the first STOLPERSTEINE in a new place.
+As mentioned above, Gunter Demnig tries to place as many STOLPERSTEINE as possible himself and tends to place the first STOLPERSTEIN in a new place if this is feasible.

-STOLPERSTEINE are never placed on/in a wall but always on a sidewalk - usually directly in front of the entrance or underneath the house number.
-Gunter usually decides where exactly they should be placed at a given location on the day itself.
+STOLPERSTEINE are never placed on/in a wall but always on a sidewalk – usually close to the entrance or underneath the house number (please look online for pictures of Stolpersteine to get a general idea).
+Stolpersteine should be placed in such a way that the names can be read as somebody approaches a building.
+Gunter Demnig tends to decide where exactly they should be placed at a given location on the day itself.

-Gunter tries to keep families together by placing STOLPERSTEINE for them as a unit -– stones for parents will be placed above those for children in this case.
+Gunter Demnig tries to keep families together by placing STOLPERSTEINE for them as a unit – stones for parents will be placed above those for children.

-Where possible, please request help from the local building authorities (with preparing the holes or removing rubble for example) well in advance of the given date.
+Where possible, please request help from the local building authorities (with preparing the holes or removing rubble for example) or a construction firm well in advance of the given date.
 A STOLPERSTEIN is a cube that is 96 x 96 mm big and 100 mm high.
 A hole should not be more than 12 cm deep.

-In Germany, help is compulsory.
-In other countries, it depends on individual situations but it is preferable if there is help on hand.
+In Germany, help preparing holes in advance is compulsory.
+In other countries, it depends on individual situations, but it is preferable if there is help on hand from the local authorities or a construction firm.
+This should be arranged by the person(s) who have applied for a STOLPERSTEIN.
+It cannot be arranged by Gunter Demnig’s team.

 If there is no help from the local authorities, please ensure that Gunter has access to electricity as well as a pair of extra hands to help remove rubble etc. It makes sense to provide information about the surface where a Stolperstein might be placed in advance if possible.
 Gunter can then prepare his work more thoroughly.